-Typically, we do not fund projects whose main focus is educational outreach for patients or caregivers, including brochures or counseling on health habits or treatments.
+Typically, we do not fund projects whose main focus is educational outreach for patients or caregivers, including classes or counseling on health habits, treatments, or stress coping.
 In addition, projects focusing solely on disease mechanism would be outside the scope of the fund.

 The Fund is not currently accepting studies that will be primarily conducted in animal models for the E.W.
 "Al" Thrasher Award.
 As the Early Career Award Program is a separate mechanism and serves additional purposes, animal-model studies will continue to be considered.

 What we do not fund- E.W.
 "Al Thrasher Award